monrapps/crypterm/README.md

 ### 1. Exchange and API Keys (`keys.local.json`)

 This file holds your sensitive API keys.
-It should be placed in the root directory of the project (one level above `src`).
+It should be placed in the `src` directory of the project.

 **Important:** This file is not tracked by Git and should never be shared.